zanderiam/fishlib-africa/README.md

 This repository hosts a comprehensive multi-locus mitochondrial DNA reference library dataset for freshwater fish species of Africa, derived from the [NCBI GenBank](https://www.ncbi.nlm.nih.gov/nucleotide) and [Barcode of Life BOLD](http://www.boldsystems.org/index.php) databases.
-The dataset includes freshwater species, and can be employed in a variety of applications. e.g. DNA barcoding of human food products using full COI barcodes, to metabarcoding of gut or environmental samples using fragments of 12S.
-The library will be updated with each new GenBank release.
+The dataset includes freshwater species, and can be employed in a variety of applications.
 Both native and introduced African freshwater fish species are included.
 A species coverage report for all primer sets can be found at [assets/reports-tables.md](assets/reports-tables.md).
 This African reference library is curated and ready-to-use, but the code provided here can easily generate a new reference library for a different location (see [FAQ](#FAQ)).

 In addition to providing quality controlled and curated fish references, this reference library has several unique features that make it useful to the wider DNA barcoding and DNA metabarcoding communities: